-According to the Energy Commission's definitions, a measure is cost-effective if the Benefit-to-Cost (B/C) Ratio is greater than 1.0.
-The B/C Ratio is calculated by dividing the total present lifecycle cost benefits by the present value of the total incremental costs.
+According to the Energy Commission's definitions, a measure is cost-effective if the benefit-to-cost (B/C) ratio is greater than 1.0.
+The B/C ratio is calculated by dividing the total present lifecycle cost benefits by the present value of the total incremental costs.

-Results of the per-unit lifecycle cost-effectiveness analyses are presented in Table 12 for single family and Table 13 for multifamily for new construction.
-Energy impact for each singly family prototype are presented in Appendix D.
+Results of the per unit lifecycle cost-effectiveness analyses are presented in Table 12 for single family and Table 13 for multifamily for new construction.
+Energy impacts for each singly family prototype are presented in Appendix D.

-For single family the proposed measure demonstrates a favorable B/C Ratio over the thirty-year period of analysis relative to the existing conditions in Climate Zones 1 and 11 through 16.
-For multifamily only Climate Zones 11, 15, and 16 demonstrate a favorable B/C Ratio.
+For single family, the proposed measure demonstrates a favorable B/C ratio over the thirty-year period of analysis relative to the existing conditions in Climate Zones one and 11 through 16.
+For multifamily only Climate Zones 11, 15, and 16 demonstrate a favorable B/C ratio.
 Due to some of the challenges unique to multifamily construction, including fire rated assembly requirements and affordability, there is no recommendation to change the prescriptive wall U-value for multifamily buildings in any climate.